dustinpfister/blog_posts/_posts/js-operator-precedence.md

 console.log( (10 + 5) * 2 ); // 30
 ```

 So there is the questing of what operators are preformed first, and the direction in which they are preformed as well which is called Associativity.
+To know if grouping with parentheses is really needed or not it is just a matter of know what comes first with operations

 ## 2 - Associativity of operators